14. Wire wound

 A horse in pasture is sometimes inclined to lay down and roll.
 This is risky if done near the enclosure: a leg may become entangled in the wiring.
 A horse that becomes stuck will pull away; forcefully.
 The wire or thread will break in most cases, or the poles to which these are attached.
 But if that doesn’t happen, then the horse will continue to pull away until it is totally exhausted or its leg has been torn off.
 The wounds that come about in this way wreak havoc: frayed and contaminated lacerations.
 The bone is often damaged, or the joint ripped open.
 In the latter case, it is usually not possible to save the animal.
 And even if the lacerations are less dramatic, the healing process usually costs many months.
 Ugly scars remain visible and the leg is thicker than normal.

 She is given the painkiller and the injections with antibiotics for another two days and is kept in the stable.
 Only venturing outside her box a few steps a few times a day.
 The bandages are changed for the first time after a week.
 The wound is looking better, but the leg is still in ruin.
 The bandages are subsequently changed once a week for a period of two months.
 It starts to itch beneath the bandages once the healing starts.
 The mare licks the bandages and even bites into them.
-She would even bite into the wound itself if given the chance.
+She would even bite into the wound itself if given the chance: because itching is worse than pain.
 So the bandages cannot be removed until the itching has passed.
 That takes a few more weeks.
 Meanwhile, the healing process kicks into high speed.
 Too high, as proud flesh is developing.
 It expands into a cauliflower and has to be surgically levelled off.
-Proud flesh is benumbed, but the cutting results in squirts of blood.
+The proud flesh is benumbed, but the cutting results in squirts of blood.
 These need to be stemmed with a new pressure bandage.

 How it ends